ComputationalRadiationPhysics/picongpu/handover.md

 - Native fields do not generate custom C++ functor structs.
 - Custom `DerivedFieldDump` functors are each defined once.
-- `FieldTmpSolvers` contains species-specific aliases.
+- `FieldTmpSolvers` directly contains the species-specific `CreateFieldTmpOperation_t` types, without one-element intermediate sequences.
 - Derived-field aliases do not use `VectorAllSpecies` or `CreateEligible_t`.
 - Every derived-field solver has an eligibility `static_assert`.
 - The openPMD TOML lists the expected record names and periods.